mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 &nbsp;

 {{<gallery caption="The Meshify C has been my all-time favorite case for cable management.
-Its built-in velcro straps organize the cables and little rubber dividers hide them in the far side of the case.">}}
+Its built-in velcro straps organize the cables, and little rubber dividers hide them in the far side of the case.">}}
   {{<img src="cable-management-1.jpg" alt="Photo of outer side of empty case">}}
   {{<img src="cable-management-2.jpg" alt="Photo of empty case interior">}}
 {{</gallery>}}